 After an accident, talking with an attorney should be your first step, once you are feeling healthy enough.
 In cases where you might be seriously injured and will need to spend an extended amount of time in the hospital, a DUI accident attorney should be able to meet you at a place convenient for you.
 The initial consultation can place in a hospital room, your home, or anywhere else that works for you.

-During your consultation, the attorney will advise you as to whether or not you have a case.
+During your consultation, the DUI attorney, like the Law Offices of Jacob O. Partiyeli will advise you as to whether or not you have a case.
 Generally, if the accident is the other driver’s fault, and they were charged with a DUI or had alcohol/drugs in their system, you should have a case.

 A settlement offer can be made to the other party, or their attorney, which will forego with Litigation Avenue completely.
 It is usually in the interest of everyone to reach an amicable settlement, since you will get paid faster and not have to worry about a court case dragging on for months.
 Either party can make a settlement offer to the other party or those offers can be negotiated until a number can be reached that satisfies everyone.